Pura Goa Lawah

 Pura Goa Lawah (Balinese "Bat Cave Temple") is a Balinese Hindu temple or a pura located in Klungkung, Bali, Indonesia.
 Pura Goa Lawah is often included among the Sad Kahyangan Jagad, or the "six sanctuaries of the world", the six holiest places of worship on Bali.
-Pura Goa Lawah is noted for built around a cave opening which is inhabited by bats, hence its name, the Goa Lawah or "bat cave".
+Pura Goa Lawah is noted for being built around the opening of a cave which is inhabited by bats, hence its name, the Goa Lawah or "bat cave".

 Description

 Pura Goa Lawah is located in the village of Pesinggahan, Klungkung Regency, Bali.
 The large complex of Pura Goa Lawah is located on the north side of Jalan Raya Goa Lawah main road, on the beach of Goa Lawah.

 Pura Goa Lawah is sometimes included among the Sad Kahyangan Jagad, or the "six sanctuaries of the world", the six holiest places of worship on Bali.
 According to Balinese beliefs, they are the pivotal points of the island and are meant to provide spiritual balance to Bali.
 The number of these most sacred sanctuaries always adds up six, but depending on the region, the specific temples that are listed may vary.